Looking for Music for Your Classroom? I Will Introduce You to 60 School Appropriate Songs

 4. Music Reduces Depression

 It is no secret that many people around the world suffer from depression.
 There was a study conducted where people listened to music before going to sleep at night, and this significantly decreased their depression.
-Researchers vouch that classical music usually brings people up, while techno and heavy metal brings people down.
+Researchers vouch that classical music usually brings people up, while techno and heavy metal bring people down.
 Keep this in mind when selecting songs for your classroom.

 5. Music Strengthens Learning and Memory (This Is a Big One!)